 Does my child have to be physically harmed?

 No, your child does not have to be physically harmed.
-Bullying does not have to be a physical act such as hitting, kicking, etc. It could involve name calling, teasing, threats, spreading rumors, breaking up friendships and texting.
+Bullying does not have to be a physical act such as hitting, kicking, etc. It can involve name calling, teasing, threats, spreading rumors, breaking up friendships and texting.

 Does bullying have to take place at school?